Make-School-Courses/BEW-1.3-Server-Side-Architectures-and-Frameworks/README.md

-# Full-Stack-JS-2
+# Title

-## Course Overview
+## Course Description

 In this course we will get into the real meat and potatoes of web development.
 We will build directly upon the Resourceful and RESTful patterns we learned last class and multiply them by building a clone of Reddit.
 As we multiply and associate our resources we will learn how to manage and cope with greater and greater complexity in our code while consistently keeping the user's experience in mind.
 Finally we will look at two ways to authenticate users and learn how to implement both.

+## Prerequisites

+1. e.g. FEW 1.1

-## Competencies & Objectives
+## Learning Objectives or Competencies (5-8)

+Students by the end of the course will be able to ...

-1. Use JavaScript to do advanced DOM & data manipulation
+1. Use JavaScript to do DOM & data manipulation
 1. Implement authentication using JWT tokens and sessions
-1. Master the subtle and powerful art of pair programming
+1. Diagram and implement resource associations using a document-based database

 ## Lessons

-1. Node.js Under the Hood - Start Reddit Tutorial with pairs
+1. Node.js Under the Hood
 1. JS - Vanilla JS Data - Lodash
-1. JS - Vanilla JS DOM - jQuery
+1. JS - Vanilla JS DOM
-1. JS - jQuery DOM & AJAX
+1. JS - DOM Manipulation & AJAX with Axios
 1. Reference & Embedded Documents - Posts have many comments, `populate`
 1. Nested Routes & Resource - Subreddits have many posts
 1. Persistence Levels